robert/robert.github.com/_posts/2024-11-25-minor-miner.md

 We have to be careful - a hash is a delicate thing.
 One tiny mistake in one tiny step and - poof! - the whole calculation is completely, irreversibly screwed.
 That's why send each calculation to two separate computation partners.
 If their answers disagree then we escalate to a slightly older partner to adjudicate.
 We maintain a rating for each partner based on their accuracy.
 If their rating drops below 4.3 stars then they are invited to undergo additional training to help them get back to the standard expected for MinorMiner partners.
 If such improvement is not forthcoming then they are invited to seek maths education elsewhere.

 Any questions so far?
 No?
-Then let show you our real technological breakthrough.
+Then it's time for me to show you our real technological breakthrough.

 ### CUDAAAAGH

-We write our mining code using a Python library that we call `Centralized Underage Distributed Arithmetic - Automated Assignment And Group Hashing` (CUDAAAAGH).
+We write our mining code using a Python library called `Centralized Underage Distributed Arithmetic - Automated Assignment And Group Hashing` (CUDAAAAGH).
 CUDAAAAGH allows us to distribute any complex computation across an infinitely-scalable pool of computation partners.
 We've open-sourced it [on GitHub](https://github.com/robert/CUDAAAAGH) and [PyPi](https://pypi.org/project/CUDAAAAGH).

 To use it, we run `pip install CUDAAAAGH` and then use its `CUDAAAAGHInt` class everywhere we would normally use Python's standard integer type.
 Aside from that, we write all of our code as normal.
 When we execute our program, CUDAAAAGH automatically offloads any arithmetic computations to our network of computation partners, instead of burdening our own CPUs.